Sauna-Planet

 Heart Rate Monitor

-The main functions of an Apple Watch actually have great synergy with the health benefits that come from regular use of the sauna.
-One of the major uses of the Apple Watch is that the smartwatch can closely monitor your heart rate and even your blood pressure.
-It’s a perfect match, then, that a healthy person using a sauna will naturally experience an increase in their blood pressure while using the sauna.
+The main functions of an Apple Watch actually have great synergy with health benefits that come from regular use of saunas.
+One of the major uses of the Apple Watch is to closely monitor your heart rate and blood pressure.
+It’s a perfect match that a healthy person using a sauna will naturally experience an increase in their blood pressure while using the sauna.

 Discreet Message Mode